 Tablets have advantages as well for some environments and come in many sizes and brands.
-Again, in most cases is pays to invest in gear that is designed for business and ruggedized.
+Again, in most cases, it pays to invest in gear that is designed for business and ruggedized.
 Tablet costs range from below $1000 to over $2,000.
 As is the case with the rest of your hardware and software choices, you will want to confirm compatibility prior to purchase.
-Advantages of a tablet POS are mobility, small footprint, wireless, battery power and the ability to perform multiple tasks from front to back office including sales, inventory counting, product shipping and receiving.
-For this reason, getting a ruggedized device which can handle being bumped and dropped will have long-term value.
+Advantages of a tablet POS are mobility, small footprint, wireless, battery power, and the ability to perform multiple tasks from front to back office including sales, inventory counting, product shipping, and receiving.
+For this reason, getting a ruggedized device that can handle being bumped and dropped will have long-term value.

-There are many options in terms of POS hardware peripherals, with a variety of manufacturers for touch screens, receipt printers, cash drawers, barcode scanners, payment terminals, line displays, customer facing screens, change dispensers, label printers, cameras, and customer traffic counting devices.
+There are many options in terms of POS hardware peripherals, with a variety of manufacturers for touch screens, receipt printers, cash drawers, barcode scanners, payment terminals, line displays, customer-facing screens, and change dispensers, label printers, cameras, and customer traffic counting devices.
 The old adage “you get what you pay for” is definitely applicable when considering how to invest in peripherals.
 Retailers who have been through this before understand that purchasing ‘Best of Breed’ hardware is well worth the upfront investment.
-Names like Epson, Zebra, Honeywell, ELO, Touch Dynamic and HP are manufacturers well known to make top notch gear that lasts for many years, so you can invest once and spend your time and money on your business going forward.
+Names like Epson, Zebra, Honeywell, ELO, Touch Dynamic, and HP are manufacturers well known to make top-notch gear that lasts for many years, so you can invest once and spend your time and money on your business going forward.

 Let’s start with one of the more common topics of the day, cloud vs on premise software.
 Also, a less asked question, what about hybrid solutions?

 Legacy POS, on-premise and traditional POS are POS systems that store data on local servers and run on an internal network.
 An example of on-premise software in the consumer world would be the family photos saved on the desktop of your home computer.